Autism Spectrum Disorder - Overview

 Social Communication Difficulties

-Patients often exhibit a lack of response to others' facial expressions during infancy, and may still be unable to engage in simple conversations by age 3.
-Although they may develop communication methods in adulthood, they often display the following characteristics:
+Infants with ASD often show a lack of response to facial expressions and may not engage in simple conversations before age 3.
+Although some communication skills may develop in adulthood, common features include:

 • Difficulty interpreting others’ emotions

-• Delayed development of non-verbal communication (e.g., eye contact, body language)
+• Delayed development of non-verbal communication (such as eye contact and gestures)

-• Misunderstanding social norms, such as not understanding polite expressions
+• Misunderstanding social norms, such as not understanding polite language

 Repetitive Behaviors and Special Interests

-Patients often exhibit compulsive behavior patterns, such as insisting on walking specific routes or repetitively arranging objects.
-Special interests may manifest as an intense fascination with specific topics, such as:
+Patients often exhibit compulsive behavior patterns, such as insisting on specific routes or repetitive object arrangements.
+They may also have intense interests in particular topics, such as:

 • Advanced understanding of mathematical formulas or maps

-• Obsessive collection of specific items (e.g., blocks, license plates)
+• Obsessive collection of specific items (e.g., building blocks, license plates)

-• Extreme resistance to changes in the environment (e.g., changes in lighting brightness)
+• Extreme resistance to environmental changes (e.g., lighting adjustments)

 Diagnosis